Orak: A Foundational Benchmark for Training and Evaluating LLM Agents on Diverse Video Games: Abstract

 \section{Abstract}

-Large Language Model (LLM) agents are reshaping the game industry, particularly with more intelligent and human-preferable game characters.
-However, existing game benchmarks fall short of practical needs: they lack evaluations of diverse LLM capabilities across various game genres, studies of agentic modules crucial for complex gameplay, and fine-tuning datasets for aligning pre-trained LLMs into gaming agents.
-To fill these gaps, we present \textbf{\benchname{}}, a foundational benchmark designed to train and evaluate LLM agents across diverse real-world video games.
-Unlike existing benchmarks, \benchname{} includes 12 popular video games spanning all major genres, enabling comprehensive studies of LLM capabilities and agentic modules essential for intricate game scenarios.
-To support consistent evaluation of LLMs, we introduce a plug-and-play interface based on Model Context Protocol (MCP) that enables LLMs to seamlessly connect with games and manipulate agentic modules.
-Additionally, we propose a fine-tuning dataset, consisting of LLM gameplay trajectories across diverse game genres. \benchname{} offers a comprehensive evaluation framework, encompassing general game score leaderboards, LLM battle arenas, and in-depth analyses of visual input state, agentic strategies, and fine-tuning effects, establishing a foundation towards building generic gaming agents.
-Code is available at { \href{https://github.com/krafton-ai/Orak}{https://github.com/krafton-ai/Orak}}.
+Large Language Model (LLM) agents are reshaping the game industry, by enabling more intelligent and human-preferable characters.
+Yet, current game benchmarks fall short of practical needs: they lack evaluations of diverse LLM capabilities across various game genres, studies of agentic modules crucial for complex gameplay, and fine-tuning datasets to adapt pre-trained LLMs into gaming agents.
+To fill these gaps, we present \textbf{\benchname{}}, a benchmark for training and evaluating LLM agents across 12 popular video games spanning all major genres.
+Using a plug-and-play interface built on Model Context Protocol (MCP), \benchname{} supports systematic and reproducible studies of agentic modules in varied game scenarios.
+We further release a fine-tuning dataset of expert LLM gameplay trajectories covering multiple genres, turning general LLMs into effective game agents. \benchname{} offers a united evaluation framework, including game leaderboards, LLM battle arenas, and \fix{ablation studies} of input modality, agentic strategies, and fine-tuning effects, establishing a foundation towards versatile gaming agents.
+Code and datasets are available at { \href{https://github.com/krafton-ai/Orak}{https://github.com/krafton-ai/Orak}} and { \href{https://huggingface.co/datasets/KRAFTON/Orak}{https://huggingface.co/datasets/KRAFTON/Orak}}.